 Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

-The previous lesson ended with a precision candidate blocked until a target-GPU profile could prove its speed and stability.
+A precision candidate can stay blocked until a target-GPU profile proves speed and stability.
 Suppose that missing profile now passes.
 You still don't have something safe to deploy.
-A live answer can change because of weights, a support gate, a prompt, a tokenizer, a policy, a container image, or a schema.
+A live answer can change because of weights, an evidence gate, a prompt, a tokenizer, a policy corpus, a container image, or a schema.

-For the delivery-support system you've been building, deployment means answering one exact question: which complete, evaluated release produced this response, and how quickly can traffic return to the last known good release?
+For the incident-response assistant you've been building, deployment means answering one exact question: which complete, evaluated release produced this response, and how quickly can traffic return to the last known good release?

-The service now contains an answer model plus the carrier-evidence-classifier-v2 gate trained in the previous lesson.
-That gate blocks answers whose delivery claim isn't supported by a carrier scan.
-If you roll back only its weights but leave a newer prompt or policy active, you haven't restored previous behavior.
+The service now contains an answer model plus the runbook-evidence-classifier-v2 gate trained in the previous lesson.
+That gate blocks answers whose incident claim isn't supported by a runbook excerpt.
+If you roll back only its weights but leave a newer prompt, policy, or corpus active, you haven't restored previous behavior.

 This is the release-bundle idea: store every input that can change visible output or operational safety in one immutable manifest.
+Keep the declared evaluation contract there too, then attach the resulting report artifact to the promotion decision.
 ML systems accumulate hidden dependencies between data, code, configuration, and serving infrastructure; deployment records need to make those dependencies reviewable.[1][2]

 | Bundle field | Why it belongs in the release |